pnstickne/phaser-dev-playground/README.md

     # Remember: do this in the Phaser repository
     grunt build && cp builds/phaser.js $/repos/playground/local_builds

-Multiple local builds are supported as long as they are given unique names in the form `phaser-{some_label}.js`.
+Multiple local builds are supported as long if they are put in a subdirectory in the form `some_label/phaser.js`.
+The "some_label" can be any useful (and filesystem-valid) mnemonic but it should be short.
 Because the Playground is designed for development, and debugging of such, there is no support for minified builds or map files.
+See the documentation local_builds/README.md for more details.

 The new or updated local build will be avialable/used the next time the example page is refreshed.